-The units can be put back to the Scheme at any time for cash based on the redemption price, which is equal to a proportionate share of the Scheme's net assets attributable to unitholders.
-The units are carried at the redemption amount that is payable at the balance sheet date if the unitholders exercise their right to put the units back to the Scheme.
+The units can be put back to the Scheme at any time for cash based on the redemption price, which represents a proportionate share of the Scheme's net asset value.
+The carrying amount of these units at the redemption price represents the redemption amount payable at the reporting date if the unitholders exercise their right to put the units back to the Scheme.

 Under AASB 132 Financial instruments: Presentation, puttable financial instruments are classified as equity where certain strict criteria are met.
-The units issued by the Scheme do not meet the criteria as they have different contractual features.
+The Scheme does not meet the criteria as the Scheme issues more than one class of units that have different contractual features.
 Consequently the Scheme classifies the net assets attributable to unitholders as financial liability.

-(e) Cash and cash equivalents
+(d) Cash and cash equivalents

-For the purpose of presentation in the statement of cash flows, cash and cash equivalents include cash at bank, margin accounts and other short term and highly liquid financial assets with a maturity period of three months or less from the date of acquisition that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+For the purpose of presentation in the statement of cash flows, cash and cash equivalents include cash at bank and other short term and highly liquid financial assets with a maturity period of three months or less from the date of acquisition that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.